neuroidss/Singularity-Agent-Factory/README.md

 ```

 1.  **Tool Retriever (RAG):** Before the main agent thinks, the user's request is first processed by a **Tool Retriever**.
 This step uses a selected strategy (like an LLM, semantic embedding search, or direct passthrough) to find a small, relevant set of tools from the main library.
 This focuses the agent on only the capabilities it needs for the task at hand.
 2.  **Core Agent (LLM):** The user's request, along with the *code and descriptions of the retrieved tools*, is then sent to the main agent (defined in `Core Agent Logic`).
-Critically, the foundational meta-tools (`Tool Creator`, `Tool Improver`) are always included in this set, ensuring the agent can always act.
-With this focused context, the agent decides which tool to call and generates a JSON object describing its plan.
+Critically, the foundational meta-tools (`Tool Creator`, `Tool Improver`) are always included in this set.
+With this focused context, the agent decides which tool to call.
-3.  **Action:** Before executing, the system checks the current **Operating Mode**.
-If in `Autonomous` mode, it verifies that the daily action limit has not been reached.
-If in `Assist` mode, it presents the plan to the user for approval.
-If the check passes (or approval is given), the application parses the agent's JSON plan and executes it.
+3.  **Action:** The application checks the current **Operating Mode**.
+If in `Assist` mode, it presents the plan for approval.
+If the check passes, the application executes the plan.
 This might involve running a tool's code, adding a new tool via `Tool Creator`, or updating an existing one via `Tool Improver`.

+## The Self-Improvement & Learning Loops

+### The Single-Agent Loop
+This is the foundational learning process.
+1.  **Creation with Purpose:** Give the agent a simple task it can't do: `calculate 2+2`.
+It will use `Tool Creator` to generate a `Calculator` tool, defining its purpose as "To solve basic arithmetic problems."
+2.  **Execution:** Submit the same prompt again.
+This time, it will find and use the `Calculator` tool to provide the correct answer.
+3.  **Improvement:** Ask for an enhancement: `add a square root function to the calculator`.
+The agent will use `Tool Improver` to modify the `Calculator`, increasing its version and capabilities.

+### The Collaborative Learning Loop (Swarm Mode)
+This demonstrates a more advanced, collective intelligence through the transfer of *meaning*.
+1.  **Goal:** Give the swarm a complex goal: `"One agent needs to patrol a square area, while another retrieves a package."`
+2.  **Specialization & Creation:** The swarm identifies that no "patrol" tool exists.
+One agent uses `Tool Creator` to build `Patrol In Square`, providing the purpose: "To efficiently survey a defined area for security."
+3.  **Meaningful Skill Sharing & Parallel Execution:** The moment this new tool and its purpose are created, they appear in the shared library.
+Another agent in the swarm can now immediately understand *why* the tool exists and use it to fulfill the patrol objective, while other agents proceed with different parts of the overall goal.
+This shows the swarm's ability to dynamically create and distribute contextual skills to solve problems more efficiently.

+## The Robotics Simulation Testbed
+To test the agent's planning and execution abilities in a more complex, stateful environment, the project includes a 2D robotics simulation.
+This environment serves as a "gymnasium" where the agent can be given physical tasks, such as navigating a maze or delivering an object.
+It's a perfect testbed for demonstrating the agent's ability to perform a sequence of actions (turn, move, pickup, drop) and react to a world that changes based on its actions.

 ## Key Components

-Everything the agent can do is defined as a "tool".
-Even its core abilities are just tools that can be viewed and, theoretically, improved by the agent itself.
+-   **Operating Mode Controls:** UI for switching between Command, Assist, Swarm, and Autonomous modes.
+-   **Agent Swarm Display:** A specialized UI panel for visualizing the status and shared activity log of all agents in a swarm, highlighting the creation of new, meaningful skills.

--   `Autonomous Control Panel`: A UI tool that provides the Start/Stop button and a real-time log viewer for the autonomous loop.
+-   **Autonomous Control Panel**: A UI tool that provides the Start/Stop button and a real-time log viewer for the autonomous loop.
--   `Autonomous Goal Generator`: The AI's strategic core.
-In Autonomous mode, this tool analyzes the agent's own limitations (like resource scarcity) and formulates high-level goals aimed at achieving true, long-term autonomy.
--   `Tool Retriever Logic`: The system prompt for the first AI call (the RAG step).
-It instructs the AI on how to select relevant tools.
+-   **`Autonomous Goal Generator`**: The AI's strategic core for the single agent in Autonomous mode.
--   `Core Agent Logic`: The system prompt for the second AI call (the execution step).
-It defines the agent's core personality and decision-making process.
+-   **`Core Agent Logic`**: The system prompt for the second AI call (the execution step), defining the agent's core decision-making process.
--   `Tool Creator`: This "meta-tool" allows the agent to create entirely new tools.
--   `Tool Improver`: This "meta-tool" allows the agent to modify and enhance existing tools, which is the key to recursive self-improvement.
--   **Functional & UI Tools:** All other tools that the agent creates or starts with, from a simple `Calculator` to the components that render the application's UI.

-## The Self-Improvement Loop In Action

-This is the most important concept to test.

-1.  **Creation:** Give the agent a simple task it can't do:
-    > `calculate 2+2`

-    The `Tool Retriever` should find no relevant tools.
-The `Core Agent` will then receive the request with only its core tools and decide it needs to create a new capability.
-It will call the `Tool Creator` to generate a `Calculator` tool.

-2.  **Execution:** After the calculator is created, submit the same prompt again:
-    > `calculate 2+2`

-    This time, the `Tool Retriever` should identify the `Calculator` tool as relevant.
-The `Core Agent` will receive the `Calculator` tool and call it to provide the correct answer.

-3.  **Improvement:** Now, ask for an enhancement that the current tool cannot handle:
-    > `add a square root function to the calculator`

-    The `Tool Retriever` should select the `Calculator` tool.
-The `Core Agent` should identify that the `Calculator` tool needs to be modified and call the `Tool Improver`, providing the new `implementationCode` to add the new functionality and increase its version number.

-### Guiding Complex Creation (The "Snake Game" Test)

-For more complex tasks, like creating a `UI Component` for a game, the agent needs more explicit guidance.
-By default, an LLM may not understand the specific constraints of a React-based environment (e.g., it might try to generate HTML with `<script>` tags).

-To solve this, the `Core Agent Logic` tool has been enhanced with specific rules for creating UI Components.
-It now instructs the agent to:
-- Write valid JSX.
-- Use React Hooks (`useState`, `useEffect`) for state and interactivity.
-- Avoid invalid patterns like `<script>` tags or direct DOM manipulation.

-This "teaching" process is a manual improvement to the agent's "brain," enabling it to successfully tackle more sophisticated creation tasks and continue its path toward self-sufficiency.
+-   **`SWARM_AGENT_SYSTEM_PROMPT`**: A specialized system prompt that instructs agents on how to behave collaboratively, emphasizing the need to provide a clear `purpose` when creating tools.
+-   **`Tool Creator` & `Tool Improver`**: The fundamental meta-tools that enable all learning and evolution.

 ## The Future Vision

-The current implementation is pre-seeded with a few essential meta-tools to accelerate development.
-However, the true vision is to reduce the system to a single seed tool: the `Tool Creator`.
-From that one starting point, a sufficiently advanced agent would be prompted to create the `Tool Improver`, then the `Tool Retriever`, and eventually build its entire operating system from scratch.
+The current implementation is pre-seeded with several essential meta-tools.
+The true vision is to reduce the system to a single seed tool: the `Tool Creator`.
+From that one starting point, a sufficiently advanced agent would be prompted to create the `Tool Improver`, then the `Tool Retriever`, and eventually build its entire operating system from scratch, driven by an innate "will to meaning."

 ---